JoshFialkoff/forwardjump-infusionsoft-api/README.md

 The plugin includes the latest version of the officially supported Infusionsoft PHP SDK.

 ## Version Notes
 As of version 2.0 the REST class is loaded by default.
-You can still use the XML-RPC class by passing `xml` as an argument to the Infusionsoft method.
+You can still use the XML-RPC class by passing `'xml'` as an argument to the Infusionsoft method.

 ## Requirements
 * The Infusionsoft API requires an SSL connection